Shyam-Has-Your-Anomaly-Mitigated/Shyamscrypt/sans.krit/README.md

- as an experiment; s/put|place/throw|toss/ parts∘speech scattered on the stage (for dramatic entrance; s/graffiti/confetti fireworks/) in choreograffical ordering to exercise their necks (along the journey), but for the focus points #hypno tempo, velocity; suspense,.. atra tatra; /saḥ$/ is only possible for asti rule? asti rule exists for this purpose? rearrangement (is to sanskrit, what repurposement is to hacking) is another rule #krishnas'_arrangement(now i need to more thoroughly study bhagavad gita, mahabharata,..) s/s/ḥ/; iff prevedic sanskrit is s, otherwise pāṇini final rule is responsible #meta is aṣṭādhyāyī prakrit, within the scope of the final rule? is "this" ("now") what sanksrit is? vā? i think sanskrit needs a self-aware recursive meta(in some sense of the word(s))grammar, and a sanskrit machine ('verse; physical manifestions (celestial, biobrains,..),..)
+ as an experiment; s/put|place/throw|toss/ parts∘speech scattered on the stage (for dramatic entrance; s/graffiti/confetti fireworks/) in choreograffical ordering to exercise their necks (along the journey), but for the focus points #hypno tempo, velocity; suspense,.. atra tatra; /saḥ$/ is only possible for asti rule? asti rule exists for this purpose? rearrangement (is to sanskrit, what repurposement is to hacking) is another rule #krishnas'_arrangement(now i need to more thoroughly study bhagavad gita, mahabharata,..)
+ `nāsti` is probably sandhi for `na asti`; no royces' rule here after all, but there's a reason for every"-thing" s/s/ḥ/; iff prevedic sanskrit is s, otherwise pāṇini final rule is responsible #meta is aṣṭādhyāyī prakrit, within the scope of the final rule? is "this" ("now") what sanksrit is? vā? i think sanskrit needs a self-aware recursive meta(in some sense of the word(s))grammar, and a sanskrit machine ('verse; physical manifestions (celestial, biobrains,..),..)